swapnilkusumwal/Multiplatform-Mobile-App-Development-with-React-Native/README.md

 expo start

-This this start the app.
+This will start the app.